DylanMeeus/springboot_jwt_blog/_posts/2016-02-22-12-steps-to-a-faster-web-app.markdown

 ### Premature Optimization?
 The hard thing about optimization is finding the right point in the development life-cycle to do it.
 Donald Knuth famously said *"premature optimization is the root of all evil"*.
 The reasoning behind these words is quite simple: it is quite easy to lose time gaining that last 1% of performance in places where it won't make a significant impact.
 At the same time, some optimizations hinder readability or maintainability, or even introduce newer bugs.
 In other words, optimization should not be considered a "means to get the best performance out of an application", but "the search for the *right way* to optimize an app and get the *biggest benefits*".
 In other words, blind optimization can result in lost productivity and small gains.
 Keep this in mind when applying the following tips.
 Your biggest friend is the profiler: find the performance hotspots you can optimize to get the biggest improvements without impairing the development or maintainability of your app.

+{% include tweet_quote.html quote_text="Premature optimization is the root of all evil" %}

 > Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%.
 - **Donald Knuth**